-Yes, the best thing about having a DSLR is that you have much bigger camera sensor than the sensor size of your smartphone.
-And sensor size has a direct impact on the image quality.
+Yes, the best thing about having a DSLR is that you have a much bigger camera sensor than the sensor size of your smartphone.
+And sensor size has a direct impact on image quality.

 Even the cheapest DSLR can provide a far better image quality than a high-end smartphone.
 No matter how good quality camera smartphone companies develop, they can never beat a DSLR in terms of sensor size.

 Which means DSLR is always better than a smartphone in terms of image quality.

 If you have a DSLR, you can capture photos even if you are not close to your subject by using a telephoto lens.